telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-add-telerik-reporting-rest-web-api-to-web-application.md

     If the request is successful you should receive the document formats encoded in JSON.
 For more information see: [Get Available Document Formats]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/general-api/get-available-document-formats%}).

-    >tip The call to  __http://localhost:[portnumber]/api/reports/formats__  does not require authorization by design, as this request is for test purposes, i.e. to check whether the REST Service is running.
+    >The call to  __http://localhost:[portnumber]/api/reports/formats__  does not require authorization by design, as this request is for test purposes, i.e. to check whether the REST Service is running.

 1. Enable  [Cross-Origin Resource Sharing (CORS).](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)  (*optional* )
    1. Add __Microsoft.AspNet.WebApi.Cors__  NuGet package to the project.
 It may add other required references.
 It may be necessary to upgrade some of the already installed packages.